Core Topic · last checked July 2, 2026

 • No performance promises or marketing claims

-Mobile forex trading involves using a broker’s app or a mobile platform on iOS or Android to view quotes, analyse charts, and manage or place trades.
-MetaTrader’s official guides confirm their mobile apps support price charts, order placement, account history, technical indicators, and alerts, making it possible to follow positions without a desktop.
+Mobile forex trading means using a broker app or a mobile platform on iOS or Android to view quotes, analyse charts, and place or manage trades.
+MetaTrader’s official guides confirm that its mobile apps provide price charts, order placement, account history, technical indicators and alerts, allowing positions to be followed without a desktop.

 Mobile forex checklist